pierrexyz/pybird/README.md

 ## Attribution
 * Written by [Pierre Zhang](mailto:pierrexyz@protonmail.com) and [Guido D'Amico](mailto:damico.guido@gmail.com)
 * License: MIT
-* Special thanks to: Arnaud de Mattia, Thomas Colas, Théo Simon, Luis Ureña
+* Special thanks to: Marco Bonici, Thomas Colas, Yan Lai, Arnaud de Mattia, Théo Simon, Luis Ureña

 When using PyBird in a publication, please acknowledge the code by citing the following paper:
 > G. D’Amico, L. Senatore and P. Zhang, "Limits on wCDM from the EFTofLSS with the PyBird code", JCAP 01 (2021) 006, [2003.07956](https://arxiv.org/abs/2003.07956)